robot5000-design/ms3/documentation/testing.md

 - I want a site that is not commonly crashing with errors, or if there is an error it is managed properly.

 _These requirements have been met by employing defensive programming.
-KeyError's, ZeroDivisionError's, IndexError's, JSONDecodeError's, ConnectionError's, PyMongoError's and RequestException's are all catered for in the code where they could possibly arise.
+KeyError's, ZeroDivisionError's, JSONDecodeError's, ConnectionError's, PyMongoError's and RequestException's are all catered for in the code where they could possibly arise.
 The check_user_permission function checks if users are valid users and is used throughout the program in other functions.
 If a user is blocked it logs them out.
 If a user is valid and logged in, it returns "valid-user" otherwise it returns False.
 This way no matter what route is typed into the address bar, if a user is not valid this will be handled with an appropriate message._

 Example of Invalid User:
 ![InvalidUser][19]